Statewide ImageryLBRSGEOhio Spatial Information Portal

-Contact the OGRIP Office to request a calendar of Council, Forum, and task force meeting dates, along with background information about the current work being done by the organization.
-Then, feel welcome to attend any meeting of interest.
+Contact the OGRIP Office to request a calendar of Council meetings or to ask for background information about the current work being done by the organization.

-OGRIP is a two-tiered organization, composed of a Council and a Forum.
+Historically OGRIP is a two-tiered organization and is composed of a Council and a Forum.
 It also includes an Administrative Work Group consisting of members of the Forum.

 The Governor-appointed Council serves as a policy body for OGRIP, overseeing the bylaws, rules, procedures and financial affairs.
 It consists of the Directors, or their designees, of the departments of Administrative Services, Transportation and Natural Resources and the Ohio Environmental Protection Agency, and three at-large representatives from local government, universities and utilities.

-The Forum, which assists the Council in the coordination of GIS activities, is comprised of volunteers.
-It is open to anyone who wants to contribute actively and to consistently attend Forum meetings.
+When the Forum is active, which assists the Council in the coordination of GIS activities, it is comprised of volunteers.
+It is open to anyone who wants to contribute and attend meetings.
 Members of the Forum are generally representatives from state, federal and local governments, universities, utilities, the private sector and the general public.

 OGRIP Enacting Legislation